 Dashboards inherently gloss over isolated, but significant data anomalies.

 If you read our previous post on business metrics, you know exactly why important business incidents affecting only one component or segment of your business get lost in the crowd of statistics like totals and averages which combine different individual metrics for one overall KPI.
 When it comes to anomalies, “isolated” and “significant” are not mutually exclusive.

 - A small blip may represent a large, untapped opportunity.
 A small spike in online orders from a particular demographic may indicate that a small-scale marketing campaign could be scaled up, and generate even more revenue and new, loyal customers for the brand.

-- For this type of granularity, you need a solution which scales to the millions of individual metrics (time series) you are collecting.
-Dashboards, however, can’t keep up with the constantly changing and massive amounts of data, and thus squander the BI value of this data.
+- For this type of granularity, you need a solution that scales to the millions of individual metrics (time series) you are collecting.
+Dashboards, however, can’t keep up with the constantly changing and massive amounts of data and thus squander the BI value of this data.

 This is why data analysts have to set (and endlessly re-evaluate and re-adjust) static thresholds, requiring continuous manual monitoring.
 This is the key reason why they are Small Summary toys, not Big Data tools.
 Static thresholds produce Alert storms, a sea of alerts that data analysts have to spend way too much time trying to figure out what is at the root of the issue.

 While doing this, there is a good chance that an important business service is performing poorly, or worse, it is down!

 The limited insights from dashboards are usually too late.